mikeburgh/subway/README.md

 # Subway

-Automatically create [Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/) and/or Caddy Reverse proxy (for local access) for Docker containers.
+Automatically create [Cloudflare Tunnels](https://www.cloudflare.com/products/tunnel/) and/or [Caddy](https://caddyserver.com/) as a reverse proxy for local access for Docker containers.

 Inspired by: https://github.com/aschzero/hera